Water Heater Solutions

 When it comes to water heaters, Wood’s Plumbing in Tucson is the only plumber you’ll ever need.
 We are the trusted name when it comes to American water heater sales, installation, repair, and service.
 As a bonus, we are also ACT hot water certified.

 Our expertise spans across kitchen plumbing, bathroom plumbing, shower valve repairs, and much more!
 Plumbing inspections are also available upon request.
 Contact us today to get started!

 If you’re looking to install a tankless water heater in your home, then get in touch with us right away.
-Tankless water heaters don’t have a tank to store hot water.
-Rather, whenever there is a demand for hot water, the water flows into the water heater, triggering the heating elements or burner.
+Tankless water heaters do not have a tank to store hot water.
+Rather, whenever there is a demand for hot water, the water flows into the water heater, thus triggering the heating elements or burner.
 As the water is heated by the burner, it flows to wherever the demand is located.
 When the demand is turned off, the heating system also turns off until the next demand is created.

 Tankless water heater manufacturers state that tankless units use up to 30 to 50 percent less energy than tank type units.
 These energy savings of 30 to 50 percent apply to only 30 percent of the bill, not your total energy bill.
 This roughly converts to approximately $100 in annual savings for the average household.